kat-coding/animalrescue/README.md

 # animalrescue
 A website for a fictional animal shelter.
+The website contains pictures of animals currently at the shelter and also provides a service for people who have lost pets to post their pet.
+Other users who have found pets can view the lost pets and contact the shelter to contact the pet owner (we gather the owner's personal information but don't display it on the website).
+There is a secure admin login to add adoptable pets to the shelter database.
 ## Team Members
 Kat Watkins, Alex Brenna, Dee Brecke.